hwcoe/hwcoe-ufl/Readme.md

 ### 2.7.0
 - Make theme functions pluggable for better child theme and plugin support
 - Fix padding issue with TinyMCE fields
+- Allow display of site tagline as subheading in Title Text header type

 ### 2.6.0
 - Provide "Remove content container" option for Members Only and No Sidebars or Widgets page templates